High Availability & Global Replication

 Machine has been successfully cloned!

-This will clone the spec from the source machine and use it to create the new replica in a desired region.
+command clones the spec from the source Machine and uses it to create the new replica in the specified region.

 Performing a failover